markmind/panacea-api/README.md

 ### Application

-Download application from the official website according to your needs [Desktop](https://www.ciiat.com/download) 或 [Mobile](https://www.ciiat.com/download)
+Download application from the official website according to your needs [Desktop](https://www.ciiat.com/download) or [Mobile](https://www.ciiat.com/download)

 ### Developer